paultannenbaum/elixir_tetris/README.md

 - A line across the screen will be removed and add points to user
 - When pieces reach top of board, game is over
 - The entire game loop will happen in live view
-- Try and do as much via TDD as possible
+- Try and do as much via TDD as possible ** update: Didn't happen, maybe backfill tests :(

 Most likely will not be included:
 - Piece speedup as user progresses